1994 - Honor Among Thugz + Exodus

 03. Judgement Day feat.
 Dee Tha Mad Bitch (Bo$$), Mopreme & Stretch / Stretch

 • 1993/11 (~).
 2Pac's verse has been re-used for the Eminem's remixed song "Soldier Like Me" in Loyal To The Game (2004, Amaru).
-Included in "Cradle2TheGrave" tape, the song could also be originally aimed for the solo album (cf. Out On Bail).
-Dee Tha Mad Bitch was the original partner of Lady the Boss in Bo$$, but she left (it is said Lady was getting paranoiac) before the release of the album (that's why she is just featured in a hand of songs, cf. Born Gangsta).
-It is said 2Pac wanted to have in his Thug Life project (that's probably why he's inviting her to rap before the second verse of "Fake Ass Bitches female version"), but she could have declined.
+Included in "Cradle2TheGrave" tape, the song recycles a part of a 2Pac's verse from "Who Do U Luv ?" dropped from his solo album in November (cf. Out On Bail).
+Dee Tha Mad Bitch was the original partner of Lady the Boss in Bo$$, but she left (it is said Lady was getting paranoiac... like 2Pac) before the release of the album (that's why she is just featured only in a hand of songs, cf. Born Gangsta).
+It is said 2Pac wanted to have her in his Thug Life project (that's probably why he's inviting her to rap before the second verse of "Fake Ass Bitches (female version)").
+She could have declined or she recorded this song instead...
 2Pac always wanted to promote female rapping (like Yonnie Stokes since Dayz of a Criminal EP project) and to form a female rap group (like he will do with Ganksta Bytch Mentality with Sylk-E Fyne in 1996, cf. Lil'Homies Compilation project).
 The music of this song will be re-used by Stretch in "Wrong Nigga" for his unreleased Live Squad's Ghetto Blues album recorded in 93-94.

 • Samples :